 Couples’ therapy is my passion and it’s what I do best.
 I’ve spent thousands of hours helping couples heal, grow, and have the connection they desperately want.
 I get relationships both as a professional and as a person in a long-term relationship.
 That means that beyond my training and professional experience, I know what it takes to make a relationship work throughout the years.

 As a Licensed Marriage & Family Therapist, I have extensive training in couples therapy, but that never stops me from continuing my post-graduate education in the field.
 I make sure to stay updated on the most cutting-edge therapy modals and research related to couples and relationships.

 I’m a Relationship Expert, not a “generalist”.
 Some therapists offer no specialization and will see you for almost any issue from depression to sibling rivalry.
 As an expert, I specialize in seeing couples for their relationship issues solely.
-This means, that I offer my experience and expertise to couples with issues such as communication, infidelity, divorce, and lack of desire, and be happy to refer out to my excellent network of expert colleagues for other issues.
+This means, that I offer my experience and expertise to couples with issues such as communication, infidelity/affair recovery, trust issues, and lack of desire, and be happy to refer out to my excellent network of expert colleagues for other issues.

 What’s the difference between working with a licensed psychotherapist and a coach?

 Considering working on your relationship with a professional is not simple and the process often requires some inquiry.
 Licensed psychotherapists spend years in academic training, hold a Masters or a Doctoral degree in their field of therapy, and go on a minimum of two post-graduate years of internship or residency before receiving their license from the Department of Health in their state.
 Their license allows them to conduct psychotherapy and treat all mental health and relationship issues as well as bonds them under specific laws and ethics to protect client’s confidentiality and well-being.
 Licensed psychotherapists have to go through constant continuing education (CE) to maintain their license.